You’ve found a house that fits your budget and wish list, and now it’s time to make an offer.

 4. Avoiding Surprises After Closing

 Without a home inspection, you run the risk of discovering problems after closing, which can lead to significant stress and unexpected financial burdens.
-By conducting an inspection before closing, you have the opportunity to address any concerns and ensure a smoother transition into your new home.
+By inspecting before closing, you have the opportunity to address any concerns and ensure a smoother transition into your new home.
 This is saving you a MASSIVE headache later on!
 Trust us.

 5. Safety and Peace of Mind